 Nurses & Midwives Health was established in 2016 by Teachers Health Fund, Australia's largest industry-based health fund, to provide nurses and midwives with health cover.
 It's a nonprofit health fund open to current and former people in nursing and midwifery professions, including students and assistants, with membership in a nurses union.
 It's also part of Members Health, an alliance of nonprofit and mutual health funds.

 Phone: 1300 344 000

 Nurses & Midwives is a newcomer to the market, and doesn't have enough members for us to accurately calculate a complaints rating.
-We use the complaints rating of its parent fund, Teachers Health.
+We use the complaints rating of its parent fund, Teachers Health, instead.